Co-Investment under Revenue Uncertainty Based on Stochastic Coalitional Game Theory: Co-investment model

 \subsection{High-level description of the co-investment plan}

-First, players combine their funds into a common wallet to deploy and maintain the infrastructure, consisting of a certain amount of resources, such as computational resources, with capacity $C$, over an investment period $I$.
-These resources are then dynamically partitioned among SPs in a manner that we will explicit in the sequel.
+First, players combine their funds into a common wallet to deploy and maintain an infrastructure over an investment period $I$.
+The infrastructure provides a certain amount of multiple resource types (e.g., computational resources) distributed across nodes.
+These resources are then dynamically partitioned among SPs in a manner that we will make explicit in the sequel.
 Each SP receives a stochastic load of requests from its end users and collects revenues by serving those requests.
 Revenues increase with load and with the amount of resources allocated to the SP.
 All revenues are then redistributed among the players.
 Note that, although the \textit{InP} is the direct responsible for the installation and the maintenance of the infrastructure, it does not serve any user requests, and thus it does not collect any revenues from users.
 However, since no resources can be installed without it, the \textit{InP} benefits from the redistribution of the revenues from SPs.

-We aim to answer the following questions: \begin{enumerate} \item Can we ensure, with high probability, that there is an opportunity for co-investment despite the uncertainty about the future loads? \item How to decide the amount of resources that should be installed and the dynamic resource sharing strategy? \item How to distribute fairly costs and revenues among players? \end{enumerate} To answer Question~\ref{it:question1}, we formulate a novel stochastic game theoretical framework, suited to the particular case of co-investment, where a big cost must be borne at the beginning (to install resources), and then revenues over the investment period are uncertain.
+We aim to answer the following questions: \begin{enumerate} \item Can we ensure, with high probability, that there is an opportunity for co-investment despite the uncertainty about the future loads? \item How to decide the amount of resources that should be installed and the dynamic resource sharing strategy? \item How to distribute costs and revenues among players? \end{enumerate} To answer Question~\ref{it:question1}, we formulate a novel stochastic game theoretical framework, suited to the particular case of co-investment, where a big cost must be borne at the beginning (to install resources), and then revenues over the investment period are uncertain.
 To answer Question~\ref{it:question2}, we resort to convex optimization to determine the optimal amount of resources to be purchased as well as its optimal dynamic sharing between players.
-As for Question~\ref{it:question3}, we compute a redistribution of costs and revenues based on the Shapley value.
+As for Question~\ref{it:question3}, we compute a redistribution of costs and revenues based on the nucleolus.

 \tablename~\ref{tab:notations} summarizes the frequently used notations in this paper.